-- Application form
+- Online Application

 - Application fee

 - Official college or university transcripts

-- Statement of purpose and biography
+- Statement of purpose and autobiography

-- Proof of English Proficiency
+- Proof of English Proficiency (if applicable)

-- Transcript evaluation (international applicants only)
+- Foreign Transcript Evaluation (if applicable)

-- Applicants are required to have a bachelor's degree or higher from a regionally accredited college or university or international equivalent with a minimum GPA of 3.0. - Students without a background in computer science or related field as determined by the Program Chair may be required to take some prerequisite classes.
+- Applicants are required to have a bachelor's degree or higher from a regionally accredited college or university or international equivalent with a minimum GPA of 3.0. - Students without a background in computer science or related field (as determined by the Program Chair), may be required to take some prerequisite classes.